SeanLF/CSI4107-Assignment-1/README.md

 + Stemming words reduced our _precision at 5_ by 6.12%.
 + Singularizing words reduced our _precision at 5_ by 2.85%.
 + Removing links increased our _precision at 5_ from 10.61% to 32.65%.
++ Ignoring words in a non-Latin alphabets reduced our _precision at 5_ by 1.63%.

 Final results:
 ```bash